 3. Use while traveling/pumping on the go

-Some moms in our Facebook group have mentioned that they prefer to pump into Kiinde bags when they are traveling or pumping out of the house because they take up less space than bottles, and there is no need to wash a bottle before pumping again.
+Some parents in our Facebook group have mentioned that they prefer to pump into Kiinde bags when they are traveling or pumping out of the house because they take up less space than bottles, and there is no need to wash a bottle before pumping again.

 Let us know if you have any Kiinde tips in the comments!